ARGOeu/argo-ansible/roles/commons/README.md

 services that all vms need such as vpn access or monitoring checks.
 Second, the specific variables that a host need for it's services.

+For example:
+The generic services are saved in the *base variable.
+  firewall_services_base:
+  - name: icinga_agent
+    port: "{{ icinga_master_port }}"

+For a specific domain we need ntp so we add it in the *extra field.
+  firewall_services_extra:
+  - name: ntp
+    port: 123/udp

 If you want to just **add** some new sources to your firewall and some services to them, but you don't want ( or afraid ) to change anything else in the firewall configuration you already have, you can run the role with the following tags: